kacimcafee/the-loft/README.md

     [X] Fix back to top button so it's hidden until you scroll down [ ] Fix hyperlinks to be more accessible
+    [ ] Correct layout/size for video on about page

     [ ] Main Page Text:
         [ ] Home